vsdip/avsddac_3v3_sky130_v2/README.md

 # Further Work

-Further work would be to obtain the simulatios of 9 bit DAC and 10 bit DAC and prepare a proper documentation.
+Further work would be to obtain the simulatios of 9 bit DAC and 10 bit DAC and calculate INL and DNL for 10 bit DAC.

 # Author